Rutroh87/Azure-Ansible-ELKStack-Project-1/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system configurations.

 File beat - is a lightweight shipper for forwarding and centralizing log data.
-Installed as an agent on your servers, File beat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
+Installed as an agent on your servers, File beat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash.

-Metric beat - is a lightweight shipper that you can install on your servers to periodically collect metrics from the operating system and from services running on the server.
-Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.
+Metric beat - is a lightweight shipper that you can install on the servers to periodically collect metrics from the operating system and from services running on the server.
+Metricbeat takes the metrics and statistics that it collects and sends them to the output that you specify, such as Elasticsearch or Logstash.

 (NOTE)
 MetricBeat - Custom magnifying glass to your standards -- Circumstantial-- You must ask yourself, what is a normal Baseline in my enviroment?